mauricecyril/pythonMouseAutomation/README.md

 # pythonMouseAutomation
-Mouse and Keyboard Automation using built in libraries in Python 3 on Windows Machines.
+Mouse and Keyboard Screen Automation using built in libraries (ctypes & time) in Python 3 on Windows Machines.